Why are most Nigerian graduates unemployable?

 Everybody is equal.
 No one feared anyone.
 It was a healthy environment.
 She was valued.
 She freely runs her program the way she sees fit.

 There's no correcting my 1st mistake.
 If I ever do, I'll tell a story about it.

 If you read this, you'd understand how the Nigerian system encourages laziness & might discourage talent because of envy or pride.

 Many Nigerian graduates are victims of their own underdeveloped & redundant society.

 Maybe with the internet, a few might self-improve.
-Otherwise, they're unemployable because there's very few people to teach them better.
+Otherwise, they're unemployable because there are very few people to teach them better.

 Note to any Nigerian student reading this - don't take the easy way out.
 Read not just to pass your examinations but to actually know.

-You'd be truly a better person & student for it.
+You'd be indeed a better person & student for it.